krux/postscribe/README.md

 * Write tags asynchronously, yo.
 Initial release after 2+ years of development internally at [Krux](http://www.krux.com)

 # License
-We aim for you to use this inside your application, so we picked the leased restrictive license we could find.
+We aim for you to use this inside your application, so we picked the least restrictive license we could find.
 MIT License - see [LICENSE](https://github.com/krux/postscribe/blob/master/LICENSE)